 The benefits of fermented foods consumed on a regular basis are many.
 The principle is so fundamental to traditional diet that over one-quarter of the 100+ videos on this blog specifically address the topic of fermented foods and beverages.

-Today’s video covers all the reasons why you should be fermenting foods and beverages in your home on a regular basis and why this traditional practice was so key to the extraordinary health of indigenous cultures.
+The video below covers all the reasons why you should be fermenting foods and beverages in your home on a regular basis.
+This ancestral practice was key to the extraordinary health of indigenous cultures.

-If you are like most Westerners, the concept of home fermentation may at first seem crazy as it basically involves cultivation of bacteria in your own kitchen!
+If you are like most Westerners, the concept of home fermentation may seem a bit crazy at first.
+This is because it involves cultivation of microbial life in your own kitchen!

 Your Body is Crawling with Bacteria All the Time!

-Being a GermaPhobe is a surefire way to put a pathogenic bacterial bulls-eye on your forehead.
+In short, being a germaphobe is a surefire way to put a pathogenic bacterial bulls-eye on your forehead.

 I’m not in any way saying don’t wash your hands or maintain a clean atmosphere in your home!

-Without them, you are at the mercy of any pathogen that comes your way and trying to avoid the pathogens by being addicted to hand sanitizer won’t work.
+Without the beneficial guys to fight back, you are at the mercy of any pathogen that comes your way.
+Trying to avoid them by being addicted to hand sanitizer won’t work either.

-Learning to cultivate the bacteria that are beneficial to your health by eating the foods that encourage their growth is absolutely essential to keeping disease and infections at bay or recovering quickly when you do fall ill.
+Learning to cultivate the bacteria that are beneficial to your health by regularly eating fermented foods that encourage their growth is absolutely essential to keeping disease and infections at bay.
+It is also crucial to recovering quickly when you do fall ill.